crannman/gmod-vb-open/README.md

 I won't maintain this repo, feel free to fork it.

-Started being updated and newer playermodels added by Crannman.
+Project taken over by Crannman.
 Changed French to English

 # Requirements